anhdeee/dx/_posts/2018-09-11-FAA-Aircraft-Dispatcher-Knowledge-and-Practical-Test.md

 title:  "FAA Aircraft Dispatcher Knowledge and Practical Test"
 image: assets/images/4.jpg
 ---
 When you start your schooling, the first two weeks will be heavily focused on preparing for the Aircraft Dispatch Knowledge Exam (ADX).
+It is an 80-question, standardized multiple-choice test that has a 3 1/2 hour time limit.
+The questions and answer choices, along with the figures, diagrams, and images that are utilized as references for the test are widely known, and published in a variety of industry test-prep books, software, and mobile device applications.
+You need a passing score of 70% and above to continue on for the practical portion, which we will discuss in a bit.

+As it IS a standardized test, the questions do not have a strong correlation of real-life dispatching skills.
+The ADX covers a wide range of aviation related topics that you will never do as a dispatcher.
+This test is the exact the same as the Air Transport Pilot (ATP) Exam that pilots must pass to fly commercially.
+As stated earlier, the questions and answers are published in various test-prep publications and can be passed with rote learning.
+It is in your best interest to read over the material before your class starts.
+Also, when it comes time for applying, employers do not care what you scored on your ADX or what school you attended.
+All they care is if you passed and have your license.
+If you fail your ADX you may retake it for additional $150.